Skip to content

 If the client is asking a status question, a factual question about what was discussed, or a request for something that was already promised - you can probably answer it.
 Draft a response, review it for accuracy, and send it.

-Answering a client status question using Coppermind
+Answering a client status question using Armbrain

-Answering a client status question using Coppermind
+Answering a client status question using Armbrain

 Things you can handle:

-What Gets Queued for Morning#
+What Gets Queued for Morning

 These are things the CMO needs to see but that won't catch fire overnight.
 Add them to your morning briefing notes: